POLICY & RESEARCH

 Toward a 10-Minute Walk Policy Framework

-Local governments and communities need effective policies to achieve equitable park access at scale, but knowing where to start can be challenging.
+With the right policies, every neighborhood can have access to high-quality parks.
+But, knowing where to start can be challenging.
 Key Park Equity Policies: Toward a 10-Minute Walk Policy Framework identifies eight municipal policy areas essential for expanding park access and keeping equity at the center.
-The policy framework serves as a practical roadmap, helping communities identify policy gaps, align multi-agency efforts, and implement strategies that drive lasting change.

 New Report: From Development Policy to Parks